Dictionary of Medicines + Devices - elearning for healthcare

 Register >

-To view the Dictionary of Medicines + Devices programme, select the View button below.
-If you already have an account with elfh, you will also be able to login and enrol on the programme from the View button.
+To view the dictionary of medicines and devices programme, select the View button below.
+If you already have a Learning Hub account, you will also be able to login and access the resources within the programme.

 View >